PROTO-ALPHABETIC LETTERS AND HIEROGLYPHS:

 GORDON HAMILTON'S EARLY ALPHABET THESIS

 Gordon J. Hamilton has theorized on the beginnings of the letters of the alphabet in The Origins of the West Semitic Alphabet in Egyptian Scripts (2006), 433 pages.
 He argues that all the letters of the alphabet derive from Egyptian hieroglyphs.
 His main source of data is the corpus of West Semitic inscriptions from the Egyptian turquoise mines in the Sinai Peninsula; these have long been known as the 'Proto-Sinaitic' inscriptions, but both of us have set that term aside; other inscriptions of the same family have turned up elsewhere, and whether they are found in Egypt, Sinai, or Syria-Palestine, they are 'Proto-Canaanite', in language and script.
 I have added the term 'proto-alphabetic' to the discussion, meaning that they are connected with the 'proto-alphabet', the original prototype of the alphabet.
+(Note that I prefer to say 'Canaanian' rather than the traditional 'Canaanite', which carries pejorative bias from the Bible.)

-In the decades he was working on this thesis (1983-2005) he was unaware of the existence of more inscriptional evidence from ancient Thebes.
+In the decades he was working on this thesis (1983-2005) Hamilton was unaware of the existence of more inscriptional evidence from ancient Thebes.
 We can test his case against this additional material (published by William Flinders Petrie in 1912 as the frontispiece of his book The Formation of the Alphabet).
 The most important of these is a copy of the proto-alphabet (Thebes 1), reproduced here.

 My drawing shows most of what I see amid the faded paint-marks, but I have a bias: I have been working on this question throughout the same period, and I think these tablets give support to my proposed system (though my paradigm was constructed before I knew of the existence of this controlling evidence).
 My own table of values and identifications for the Egyptian hieroglyphs behind the original signs of the West Semitic alphabet is now available on the web, and the latest version is at the end of this article.
 Note that in my view not every letter of the proto-alphabet had an Egyptian counterpart; and all certainly did not survive into the Greco-Roman alphabet.